How to Get Rid of Standing Water in Your Yard

 The truth is that standing pools of stagnant water in your yard can lead to significant issues.
 They can become breeding grounds for mosquitos and other pests.
 They can drown and suffocate plants, leaving you with brown patches on your lawn and dead flowers.
 Fortunately, if your landscaping is prone to puddles, there are solutions available.

-Usually the solution to a standing water issue involves improving drainage in your yard.
-However, the issue can sometimes be caused by a leak in your irrigation lines.
+The way to get rid of standing water in your yard involves either improving drainage in your yard or fixing a leak in your irrigation lines.
 That’s why, if you have a problem with standing water in your yard, it’s important to call a technician who is knowledgeable about both drainage and sprinkler repair.
 When you call Andy’s Sprinkler, Drainage, & Lighting, here are some of the steps we may follow to get rid of standing water in your yard:

 Drainage issues can occur for a number of reasons, and they’re usually out of the homeowner’s control.
 Perhaps you have a sloped yard that ends in a flat spot where nuisance water can collect.
 Many yards in Texas have drainage issues because most of the soil in yards is clay soil (which is dense and therefore makes it harder for water to flow through).
 Fortunately, the drainage experts at Andy’s have a solution for every type of drainage issue.
 Some of these include: